Top 10 Bon Scott AC/DC Songs

 Way before Sir Mix-A-Lot declared that he liked big butts, this unruly candidate for best Bon Scott song lyrics ever, or at least most honest, found the singer pining for "a whole lotta woman," literally.
 Bon may be gone, but Rosie, in inflatable doll form, still joins the band onstage every night in concert.

 You know what pissed my parents off way more than distorted rock 'n' roll played at rattling volumes from my bedroom?
 Bon Scott blaring away on the bagpipes on top of that "$#@%* racket!" as he does on this song, that's what!
-Besides serving as a timely reminder of the years of hard work that go into "overnight success" in the music industry, he gave youngsters around the world a piercing new weapon in the battle against ear health.
-Thanks, Bon!
+It served as a timely reminder of the years of hard work that go into becoming an "overnight success" in the music industry.